You are welcome to use these quotes to inspire yourself and encourage others in Delivering the World’s Best Customer Experience.

 Just apologize and fix it FAST.

-It’s a leader’s obligation to continually teach his people.
+It’s a leader’s obligation to continually educate his people.

 Thinking about customer service doesn’t make it happen;